wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 Access the Wazuh dashboard
 --------------------------

-When the instance is launched, the passwords of the users are automatically changed to the ID of the instance.
-In this way, access to the interface is guaranteed only to the creator of it.
+When the instance is launched, the user passwords are automatically changed to the instance ID with the first letter capitalized.
+For example: ``I-07f25f6afe4789342``.
+This ensures that only the creator has access to the interface.
 This process can take an average of five minutes, depending on the type of instance.
-Both the SSH access and the Wazuh dashboard access are disabled during this process.
+During this time, both SSH access and access to the Wazuh dashboard are disabled.

 Once the instance is running and the process to initialize passwords is complete, you can access the Wazuh dashboard with your credentials.